 Azure Data Security and Encryption Best Practices

-One of the keys to data protection in the cloud is accounting for the possible states in which your data may occur, and what controls are available for that state.
-For the purpose of Azure data security and encryption best practices the recommendations will be around the following data’s states:
+To help protect data in the cloud, you need to account for the possible states in which your data can occur, and what controls are available for that state.
+Best practices for Azure data security and encryption relate to the following data states:

-- At-rest: This includes all information storage objects, containers, and types that exist statically on physical media, be it magnetic or optical disk.
+- At rest: This includes all information storage objects, containers, and types that exist statically on physical media, whether magnetic or optical disk.

-- In-Transit: When data is being transferred between components, locations or programs, such as over the network, across a service bus (from on-premises to cloud and vice-versa, including hybrid connections such as ExpressRoute), or during an input/output process, it is thought of as being in-motion.
+- In transit: When data is being transferred between components, locations, or programs, it’s in transit.
+Examples are transfer over the network, across a service bus (from on-premises to cloud and vice-versa, including hybrid connections such as ExpressRoute), or during an input/output process.

 In this article we will discuss a collection of Azure data security and encryption best practices.
 These best practices are derived from our experience with Azure data security and encryption and the experiences of customers like yourself.

 - Why you want to enable that best practice

 - What might be the result if you fail to enable the best practice